Last days of the FARC | Pictures | Reuters

 Last days of the FARC

+FARC's Tatiana, 36-year-old and six months pregnant, sits next to gifts for the baby at a camp where the FARC will ratify a peace deal with the Colombian government, near El Diamante in Yari Plains, Colombia.
+REUTERS/John

+FARC rebel leader Rodrigo Londono, better known by his nom de guerre Timochenko, is seen on a screen during the opening of ceremony congress at the camp where they prepare for ratifying a peace deal with the government, near El Diamante in Yari...more

-A couple from the 51st Front of the Revolutionary Armed Forces of Colombia (FARC) rest inside a tent at a camp in Cordillera Oriental, Colombia.
-A peace deal unveiled between Colombia's government and guerrilla leaders will end half a century of war...more
+A couple from the 51st Front of the FARC rest inside a tent at a camp in Cordillera Oriental, Colombia.
+A peace deal unveiled between Colombia's government and guerrilla leaders will end half a century of war and allow the rebels to set up a...more

 But reintegrating 7,000 fighters of the FARC - many of whom have spent at least half their lives at war � will be a crucial part of making the peace deal work, and it is no easy task.
 REUTERS/John Vizcaino